orajhan-zz/Azure-OCI-Interconnection/README.md

 ### Prerequisites in Azure

 Your will need Virtual Network Gateway, ExpressRT, Network Security Group, Route table, etc in Azure end.
-Only thing you need is to change CIDR if needed
+Only thing you need is to change CIDR , Region if needed

 ```sh
 1. update provider.tf with your Azure account details